Professionals should not go up against their regulator alone

 ICRC

-The College of Optometrists of Ontario receives complaints from:
+The College of Optometrists of Ontario accepts complaints originating from various sources:

-The first step of the complaint process is at the Inquiries, Complaints and Reports Committee, often referred to as the “ICRC”.
+The initial phase in the complaint procedure is handled by the Inquiries, Complaints and Reports Committee, commonly known as the “ICRC.”

-The ICRC is a written process – the complainant, the College and the member exchange a series of documents:
+The ICRC operates through a written process where multiple documents are exchanged among the complainant, the College, and the accused member:

-1. A complaint against a member is made
+• A formal complaint is lodged against a member

-2. The College provides the member with an official acknowledgement of the complaint
+• The College issues an official acknowledgement of the complaint to the member

-3. The member has an opportunity to file a written response to the complaint
+• The member is given a chance to submit a written reply to the complaint

-• Require a member to attend a continuing education or remediation program
+• Requiring the member to participate in a continuing education or remediation program

-• Refer a matter to the Discipline or Fitness to Practise Committee
+• Referring the case to the Discipline or Fitness to Practise Committee

 Fitness to Practise Committee

-The Fitness to Practise Committee is a specialized Committee dealing with cases where a member’s conduct was impacted by an ongoing medical physical or mental health condition.
+The Fitness to Practise Committee is a distinct body that addresses cases where a member’s actions are influenced by ongoing physical or mental health issues.

-However, it is unusual for members to be referred to Fitness to Practise Committees without legal representation.
-It takes experienced and detailed representation to present the evidence screening Committees, like the ICRC, require to consider a referral to Fitness to Practise.
-If there is a complaint against you, please contact us today.
+Nevertheless, it’s rare for members to be directed to Fitness to Practise Committees without legal representation.
+Effective and thorough representation is crucial to provide the necessary evidence that screening committees, such as the ICRC, need when considering whether a referral to the Fitness to Practise Committee is necessary.
+If you’re facing a complaint, we urge you to contact us promptly.

 Discipline Committee